 Rewilding & Ecosystem Sustainability

 In contrast to large parts of the world, Europe is experiencing a revival of several larger mammal species, including large carnivore such as wolf, ungulates, and larger bird species.
 This rewilding occurs passively or through active (re)introductions of large mammals.
 The aim of active rewilding is to mitigate effects of global change (such as biodiversity loss) and restore top-down trophic interactions and associated ecosystem structure and functioning.
 In a variety of projects across Europe, we study the consequences of rewilding, including the effects of introductions of European bison and red deer in the Netherlands and the consequences of the large carnivore comeback in Europe.

-Within this latter theme, I currently also lead the major research program, BEYOND MOOSE, which studies the consequences of strong increases in several European deer species with a focus on the ecology and management of multispecies ungulate communities in Sweden.
-The program currently includes 3 PhD students and several senior scientists. http://www.wildliferesearch.se/beyond-moose.html
+Within this latter theme, I recently finished a major research program, BEYOND MOOSE, which studied the consequences of strong increases in several European deer species with a focus on the ecology and management of multispecies ungulate communities in Sweden.
+The program currently included 3 PhD students and several senior scientists.

 2011-ongoing, Dept. Wildlife, Fish & Environmental Sciences, SLU, Umeå